Sustainable Building Tax Credit (SBTC)

 These credits are available to New Mexico taxpayers filing either a personal income or corporate tax return.

-The credits for installing energy-conserving products went into effect on January 1, 2021, and applications for those credits can be submitted now via an online portal.
+The credits for installing energy-conserving products went into effect on January 1, 2021, and applications for those credits can be submitted now via this online portal for products.

-Before accessing the online application, please read the application instructions and checklist to verify you have all of the required documentation ready for upload with your application.
+Before accessing the online application for energy-conserving products, please read the application instructions and checklist to verify you have all of the required documentation ready for upload with your application.
 Energy-Conserving Products include certain air source and ground source heat-pumps, heat pump water heaters, windows, doors, insulation upgrades, and electric vehicle charging equipment.
-Applications that include insulation upgrades and/or electric vehicle charging equipment will require uploading an Energy Conservation Products Work Detail Form completed and signed by the installation contractor.

 Please note that the Legislature placed annual program caps on the total amount of tax credits that ECMD can approve under this program.
 So, it is important to submit your application as soon as possible.
 There also are caps on the amount of tax credit that can be awarded for each energy-conserving product installed.
 The caps are higher for products installed in affordable housing units or dwelling occupied by low-income residents.
 See details on those caps here.